jeffreysilver/slowcovid-lambdas/docs/sms.md

 ## Inbound SMS

-Inbound messages are messages from users to the stopCOVID system.
+Inbound messages are messages from users to the StopCOVID system.
 All inbound messages arrive in the system via the Twilio webhook.
 For each message, we enqueue a command in the Dialog Context's command queue to process the message.

 ## Outbound SMS

-Outbound messages are messages from the stopCOVID system to users.
+Outbound messages are messages from the StopCOVID system to users.
 Currently all outbound messages are triggered by events from the Dialog Context.

 ![outbound SMS](sms_context_outbound.png)